melezhik/swat/README.md

 - is easy to use and flexible tool to run smoke tests against web applications
 - it's curl powered by and TAP compatible
 - it has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand
 ( which is true  for most cases )
--it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api )
+- it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api )
 - and yes ... it's fun (:

 # Tutorial